SciFracX/FractionalDiffEq.jl/docs/src/flyapunovexp.md

 # Lyapunov Epxponent

 [Lyapunov exponent](https://en.wikipedia.org/wiki/Lyapunov_exponent) is a quantity we can use to determine the property of a fractional order systems.
-In  FractionalSystems.jl, we provide performant and easy-to-use API to compute the Lyapunov exponent of the given fractional order system.
+If there are positive Lyapunov exponents in a given system, that means the given system is chaotic, if there are also negative exponents, that means there are attractors in this given chaotic system.
+In FractionalDiffEq.jl, we provide performant and easy-to-use API to compute the Lyapunov exponent of the given fractional order system.

 Let's see, if given a Rabinovich-Fabrikant system: